 Oil rig count decreased

-The crude oil rig count has fallen by 941, or 58%, since hitting 1,609 rigs on October 10, 2014.
-That week, the crude oil rig count was at its highest since July 1987, according to Baker Hughes’s records.
+The crude oil rig count fell by 963, or 60%, since hitting 1,609 rigs on October 10, 2014.
+That week, the crude oil rig count was at its highest level since July 1987, according to Baker Hughes’ records.
+Lower activity in the oil rich Permian Basin in West Texas drove most of the decline since October last year.